tarasowski/learning-lambda-calculus/001_summary.md

 (λ.x.x λa.λb.b)
 ```

 * A function application specialises an abstraction by providing a value for the name.
-The function epxression contains the abstraction to be specialied with the argument expression.
+The function expression contains the abstraction to be specialied with the argument expression.

 * In a function application, also known as a **bound pair**, the function epxression is said to be **applied to** the argument expression.
 This is like a function call in Pascal where the argument expression corresponds to the actual parameter.
 The crucial difference is that in Pascal the function name is used in the function call and the implementation picks up the corresponding definition.
 The λ calculus is far more general and allows function defintions to appear directly in function calls.

 * There are two approaches to evaluationg function applications.
 For both, the function expression is evaluated to return a function.
-Next, all occurences of the function's ound variable in the function's body expresion are preplaces by *either*: the value of the argument expression *or* the unevaluated argument expression.
+Next, all occurences of the function's bound variable in the function's body expresion are preplaces by *either*: the value of the argument expression *or* the unevaluated argument expression.
 Finally, the function body expression is then evaluated.

 P. 18